 Minister defends Tory donor Frank Hester embroiled in race row

-Graham Stuart said he did not think the businessman who reportedly said Diane Abbott made him ‘want to hate all black women’ is racist.
+Graham Stuart said he does not think the businessman who reportedly said Diane Abbott made him ‘want to hate all black women’ is racist.

 A minister has defended a major Conservative Party donor who reportedly said MP Diane Abbott made him “want to hate all black women” and that she “should be shot”.